keymholio/lastfm-angular/README.md

 ```

 ##Local Installs
-Before running the project you need to get the local npm and bower packages.
+Before running the project you need to install the local npm and bower packages.
 To do this run the following:
 ```bash
 npm install